igorkasyanchuk/execution_time/README.md

 # ExecutionTime

-Monitor execution time and other metricts directly in `rails console`, similar to what you see after each request.
+Monitor execution time and other metrics directly in `rails console`, similar to what you see after each request.

 `[METRICS]  Completed in 908.3ms | Allocations: 2894 | ActiveRecord: 0.9ms (queries: 13)`